5 Things You Need to Know About Sea Turtle Season on the Space Coast

 4) What Types of Sea Turtles Make the Space Coast Home?

 The Sea Turtle Preservation Society (STPS) located in Indialantic has a wealth of information about the sea turtles that make the Space Coast their nesting home.
 STPS hosts a wide range of events, exhibits, presentations, and, of course, turtle walks in order to educate the public.
-This is a great way to incorporate a bit of education into your vacation without it feeling like “school.”
-Plus, you’ll want to stop inside the store and grab a few take-home souvenirs.
+This is a great way to incorporate a bit of education into your vacation!
+Plus, you’ll want to stop inside the store and grab a few sea turtle souvenirs.
 Proceeds allow STPS to continue their incredible work to ensure the safety and preservation of these beautiful sea turtles.

 Keep learning about Sea Turtles this season by following the Brevard Zoo, The Sea Turtle Preservation Society, and The Brevard County Barrier Island Sanctuary on Facebook.
 And when you can start making plans to visit the Space Coast, make sure you schedule a turtle walk on one of our many beaches.